 So make sure your insurer will cover you for the bond(s).
 This means they will undertake to pay the government/Embassy if you have the bond forfeited, and then recover the costs from you.

 Some maid insurance policies will pay you a small daily allowance per day if your domestic helper is hospitalised or unable to work.
 This is meant to compensate you for your domestic helper’s wages, so that she is still able to earn her wage whilst recovering from whatever happened to her.
-NTUC Maid Insurance, for example, provides up to $30 a day in wage compensation for the duration of the maid’s inability to return to work.
+Hong Leong Assurance maid insurance, for example, provides up to $60 a day in wage compensation for the duration of the maid’s inability to return to work.